Sage-Bionetworks/portalsDocs/articles/tables.md

 **Deleting rows**

+To delete rows, query for the rows you want to delete and use the client's `delete` function on the results:

 {% tabs %}

 {% tab Python %}
 {% highlight python %}
-# Query for the rows you want to delete and call syn.delete on the results:
 rowsToDelete = syn.tableQuery("select * from %s where artist='Sonny Rollins'" %table.schema.id)
 a = syn.delete(rowsToDelete)
 {% endhighlight %}